ideapark/career/refs/cloudcomputing/openshift/blog/nopos-platform.md

      it's wrong
   9. Every component has to be easy to monitor and debug, and conversely summarizing and monitoring everything has to also be easy

+## OpenShift intalller bootstrapping

+  1. The bootstrap machine boots and starts hosting the remote resources required for control plane machines to boot.

+  2. The control plane machines fetch the remote resources from the bootstrap machine and finish booting.

+  3. The control plane machines form an etcd cluster.

+  4. The bootstrap machine starts a temporary Kubernetes control plane using the newly-created etcd cluster.

+  5. The temporary control plane schedules the production control plane to the control plane machines.

+  6. The temporary control plane shuts down, yielding to the production control plane.

+  7. The bootstrap node injects OpenShift-specific components into the newly formed control plane.

+  8. The installer then tears down the bootstrap resources.